SWECO BUILDING STANDARDS GUIDANCE NOTE

 Prefabricated modular office workstations which can incorporate; seating, desks, lighting, power, or acoustic walls/ceilings, better known as “Pods”, are becoming increasingly popular within offices.
 There are a variety of designs that can quickly and effectively offer privacy from the rest of the office.
 This makes them a popular solution for the needs of many businesses.

-There is no specific reference to Pods within the Approved Documents, however their inclusion can have an impact across a breath of Regulations.
+There is no specific reference to Pods within the Approved Documents, however their inclusion can have an impact across a breadth of Regulations.
 This Guidance Note gives advice on the recognition of the issues presented using Pods and enables surveyors to ensure design teams consider the risks.
 Each pod should be considered on a case-by-case basis dependent on size and location.
-The design team should be clear that they are ultimately responsible for the compliance of their design.
+The Principal Designer for the project should be clear that they are ultimately responsible for the compliance of their design.

 Guidance